senpai-so/bedrock/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+### Database
+The backend postgres database is currently hosted on heroku.

+Add the DATABASE_URL secret to your .env file.

+Run yarn prisma studio to view the database on http://localhost:5555

 ## Scripts

 We keep convenient scripts to run in `scripts/`.
 They're written in Typescript and are hooked up to import from any existing path in the repo.